newrelic/nri-flex/docs/workshop/setup_prerequisites.md

  User ec2-user
  IdentityFile ~/.ssh/flexDemo.pem
 ```
-* You will likely need to give your key the correct permissions eg.
+Modify the IP to your AWS instance, and point IdentityFile to where you have stored the key.
+You need to give your key the correct permissions:
 ```
 chmod 400 ~/.ssh/flexDemo.pem
 ```

-## Installing Services for Testing
+## Installing services for testing
-* `ssh flexdemo` enter "yes" if prompted
+1. Run `ssh flexdemo`.
+Enter "Yes" if prompted.
-* Follow the steps here to install the Infrastructure Agent
+2. Follow the steps here to install the Infrastructure Agent

 https://infrastructure.newrelic.com/accounts/YOUR_ACCOUNT_ID/install

-* Ensure you use the command for Amazon Linux 2
+3. Make sure that you use the command for Amazon Linux 2.
-* Ensure the agent is reporting data back to New Relic
+4. Ensure that the agent is reporting data back to New Relic.

 ```
 ### install redis & netcat